NeetuSinghYadav/CA-CA-distance/README.md

 # CA-CA-distance
-c-alpha c-alpha distances between residues of protein
+c-alpha c-alpha distances between all amino acids in a  protein